Pcamposeo/Robo-Advisor/README.md

 Authors: Piero Camposeo (Lead), Sathun Suthakaran, Ishaan Bansal

-Python program whose goal is to generate a portfolio, based on a random set of tickers, whose projected value over an arbitrary number of days is as close to its starting value as possible.
+Python Data Analysis program created with the goal of generating a portfolio, whose projected value over an arbitrary number of days is as close to its starting value as possible.

 <b>Achievements:</b>